-As of the 1st of October 2015 it is illegal to smoke in a private vehicle that is enclosed and carrying someone under the age of 18.
+From 1st of October 2015, it is illegal to smoke in a private vehicle that is enclosed and carrying someone under the age of 18.

 So it is an offence:

-Note: If you are the driver and the smoker you could be fined twice.
+Note: If you are the driver and the smoker you could possibly be fined twice!

-According to government guidelines, the police will use their discretion to decide whether to issue a warning, fine or refer the offence to court.
+According to government guidelines, the police will use their discretion to decide whether to issue a warning or issue a fine.

 Our chairman, Andrew Parker, wonders as to whether PC Stubbs will really appear out of the haze to deal with this minor matter, given the cutbacks in police funding.
-Mobile phone use by motorists is an example of law and enforcement.
-How often do we now see offenders on their mobile phones while driving or being in control of the vehicle?
+Mobile phone use by motorists is an example of law and lack of enforcement.
+How often do we now see drivers on their mobile phones while driving or being in control of the vehicle?